gathem/celticheroes-healbot-noroot/README.md

 This is a simple script which uses android debug bridge to simulate physical taps on the phone
 <br/>
 This is set to work on a nexus 5.
 If you have any other phone, you will need to adjust the coordinates of the tabs.
 You can use developer mode tool "show tap locations" option to quickly find the coordinates of all the commands.<br/>
+The script runs on a computer, and sends commands over usb using Android debugging bridge (dev tools provided by Google).
+It does NOT require root to use.
 <br/>
 <h1>Installation:</h1>
 sudo cp heal /usr/bin<br/>